1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 3. 1909 Dime Doubled Die

-A doubled die error is caused by die misalignment during the hubbing process, resulting in doubling visible on letters, numbers, or design elements.
-On Barber Dimes, the most likely areas to show doubling are the word “LIBERTY” on the headband, the date, and the wreath on the reverse.
-Confirmed doubled die examples are uncommon in the series and require magnification to identify properly.
+Die misalignment during the hubbing process creates doubling on letters, numbers, or design elements.
+On Barber Dimes, check the “LIBERTY” headband, the date, and the reverse wreath.
+You’ll need magnification — this isn’t something you’ll spot with the naked eye.
+Confirmed doubled dies are uncommon in the series.

 4. 1909 Dime Strike-Through Error

-This error occurs when a foreign object — such as grease, lint, or metal shavings — gets between the die and the planchet during striking.
-The debris leaves a recessed impression or a weakly struck area on the coin’s surface.
-The significance of a strike-through error depends on the size and clarity of the affected area, with larger and more defined impressions commanding higher collector interest.
+Sometimes grease, lint, or metal shavings get trapped between the die and planchet during striking.
+The debris leaves a recessed impression or a mushy area on the coin’s surface.
+Bigger and more defined impressions bring more money.
+Small, vague ones are common and don’t add much premium.

 Where To Sell Your 1909 Dime?